DungPhan101097/leetcode_practice/README.md

-# leetcode_practice
-This is a collection of leet code problems I've done based on my solution or some from the external reference
+Here is a collection of leet code problems I've done.
+Hope it can be the last place you find solution to your problem